Visual boards associated with projects/workspaces are central to just about everything you'll do in ScrumDo.

 1. Initiate the Board Wizard

-As seen on the screen above click on the project name link (e.g. - iWatch Project).
+As seen on the screen above click on the workspace name link (e.g. - Test WS3.1 workspace).
 This will produce a pop-up as shown below.
-You'll be presented with 3 options for board set-up.
-The easiest is the ‘Board Wizard’.
+You'll be presented with 2 options for board set-up.

 2. Identify your work flow steps

 The Board Wizard pre-defines 4 states / phases of activity by default.
 These are reflected in the image below.
-You can modify any of these by editing their respective text boxes.
+By choosing ‘Customize Board’ option, you can modify respective text boxes.
 You can also modify the background color to be shown in the header for each cell, and add additional cells as needed by typing new text into the blank box that appears at the end of your list.